-Sam & Ash, LLP represent these victims because they deserve answers.
+Sam & Ash Injury Law represent these victims in Nevada and California because they deserve answers.
 If you have been in a hit-and-run accident, you can turn to us with your questions.
 We’ll help you develop a plan to pursue your compensation.

 A Hit-and-Run Accident is a Crime

 As recently as 2018, Nevada was fourth in the nation among states with the most deadly hit-and-run accidents per capita.

 Nevada law imposes a duty on all drivers involved in an accident that results in injury or death to immediately stop at the scene.
 A driver who commits a hit-and-run is guilty of a felony and may spend between 2 and 20 years in prison for their crime.

 A hit-and-run driver should face justice.
 The driver should also pay for your losses as a victim.
 That is why it is critical to call 911 after the accident and cooperate with a police investigation to identify the driver of the hit-and-run vehicle.

 Provide your statement of the accident to the police.
 No accident victim’s recollection is ever perfect, but even partial descriptions of the driver and the vehicle will further the investigation.

 Passengers and bystanders are witnesses who may provide another perspective.
 Ultimately, an investigation may uncover surveillance or other evidence that identifies the driver.